Sustainability in Our Facilities

 Renewable Energy Credits and Carbon Offsets

-Burt’s Bees® Natural Personal Care Products, a Clorox division, essentially offsets its Scope 1 and Scope 2 GHG emissions by the purchase of carbon offsets.
-GHG emissions from Burt’s Bees operations are approximately 0.5 percent of Clorox’s total annual GHG emissions.
-This is part of the business’s ongoing effort to become a carbon-neutral operation.
+Burt’s Bees® Natural Personal Care Products, a Clorox division, began offsetting its greenhouse gas emissions by purchasing carbon offsets and became a Natural Capital Partners CarbonNeutral-certified company in 2015.
+GHG emissions from Burt’s Bees operations are now approximately 0.5% of Clorox’s total annual GHG emissions.